Rakhyvel/Orng_old/documentation.md

 >
 ```

-Two sum types are equal when they have the same field name and type.
+Two enum types are equal when they have the same field name and type.
 ```
 IntOrBool::Type = <
     int:Int